Albert Bridge, London

 In 1972 the Greater London Council installed two concrete piers in the centre of the river to support the bridge deck.
 The roadway was intentionally narrowed to take only one stream of traffic at a time.

 In 1992 the bridge was repainted a rather striking mix of green, blue, and pink, making it perhaps the most distinctive bridge in London.
-The eye-opening paint scheme had a purpose - to make the bridge easier to spot in fog by ships on the river.
+The eye-opening paint scheme had a purpose - to make the bridge easier to spot in a fog by ships on the river.
 Over 4000 lights were installed so that the bridge could be illuminated at night.

 A final (for now) refurbishment in 2010 was made necessary by rotting of the timber deck.
 The rotting damage was blamed on an unusual source; dog owners from Chelsea taking their pets across the bridge to Battersea Park for exercise.
 Dogs being dogs, they would relieve themselves on the bridge, and the resulting moisture damage slowly ate away the timber deck.

 Access to the Albert Bridge is from the Chelsea Embankment or Battersea Park.
 If you opt to approach from the Chelsea side, don't miss the chance to visit Carlyle's House and Chelsea Old Church, a very short walk away from the north end of the bridge.
-The closest tube station is Sloan Square, about a 15 minute walk.
+The closest tube station is Sloan Square, about a 15-minute walk.

 About Albert Bridge